 Austin, like many cities in America, grapples with issues of substance abuse.
 This problem can be attributed to a number of factors including the city’s culture, location, and demographics.
 The proximity of Austin to the Mexican border is another reason why drug and alcohol abuse is prevalent in the city.
 Considered as a High-Intensity Drug Trafficking Area (HIDTA), a large portion of Austin’s drugs come from Mexico through various drug enterprises and cartels.

 According to findings by the American Journal of Public Health, Austin was “the hardest-drinking city in Texas.”
 Like the rest of America, the opioid epidemic has hit the city hard.
-In recent years, there has been an increase in the amount of marijuana in Austin.
+In recent years, there has been an increase in the amount of marijuana consumption in Austin.
 Synthetic drugs are also becoming quite prominent in the area.
-The main age groups in the city who are young adults and teens are more prone to abusing alcohol, prescription drugs, Molly, ecstasy, cocaine, heroin, and methamphetamines.
+The main age group in the city includes young adults and teens who are more prone to abuse of alcohol , prescription drugs, Molly, ecstasy, cocaine, heroin, and methamphetamines.

 Heroin is widely available in Austin along with fentanyl.
-Texas Department of State Health Services says that heroin is easily available in the area.
+The Texas Department of State Health Services says that heroin is easily available in the area.
 Studies reveal that users are mainly young adults.
-This doesn’t come as a surprise since the drug is cheap and is an easy substitute for individuals addicted to prescription opiates.
-In 2016, there were at least a total of two deaths resulting from fentanyl overdoses.
-As outlined by DSHS, other drugs widely abused in Austin are Valium and Xanax and are very popular in the club scene.
+This doesn’t come as a surprise since the drug is cheap and is an easy substitute for individuals addicted to prescription opioids.
+In 2016, there were at least two deaths resulting from fentanyl overdose.
+As outlined by DSHS, other drugs widely abused in Austin are Valium and Xanax which are very popular in the club scene.

 Substance Abuse Among College Students in Austin

 The substance abuse epidemic has also spread to college students.
 In recent years, college students in the city are increasingly using meth.
 It’s no secret that these kids are held at a nearly unachievable standard of perfection.
 And it comes from different areas: teachers, parents, and society.
 The pressure to excel can become overwhelming.
 As a way to cope with the high expectations, students are increasingly turning to prescription stimulant pills and Adderall.
-It is reported that 1 in every 5 college students take study drugs to boost their energy and focus.
+It is reported that one in every five college students take study drugs to boost their energy and focus and excel.

 Synthetic cannabinoids, spice, and K2 have also grown in popularity in Austin.
-In 2016, it’s reported that K2 sent at least 50 people to the hospital as a result of poisoning.
-Other types of drugs abused in Austin are hallucinogens like psilocybin mushrooms and lysergic acid diethylamide.
+In 2016, it was reported that K2 sent at least 50 people to the hospital as a result of poisoning.
+Other types of drugs abused in Austin are hallucinogens like psilocybin mushrooms and lysergic acid diethylamide (LSD).
 Inhalants are widely abused by addicted people on the streets.
 They are commonly used with alcohol.
 As listed by DSHS, inhalants include gasoline, spray paint, and paint thinner.

-Majority of those addicted begin spiraling downwards in their early and mid-twenties.
-They carry on till they succumb to the addiction or seek treatment in a detox center Austin.
+The majority of those addicted begin spiraling downwards in their early and mid-twenties.
+They carry on until they succumb to the addiction or seek treatment in a detox center.
 Luckily, there is a silver lining despite the worrying cases of drug and alcohol addiction.
 With more rehab facilities in Austin offering people drug testing, a lot of people are now seeking treatment in rehabs in Austin.
 Our closest facility is in Texas Address: 11128 TX-21, Bastrop, TX 78602

-There are various types of facilities available for substance abuse treatment Austin.
+There are various types of facilities available for substance abuse treatment in Austin.
 The rehab centers vary by the type and number of extra amenities they provide.
-The rehab facilities Austin with the most amenities are pricier.
-On the other hand, Austin rehab centers with fewer services and amenities have lower and more affordable costs.
+The rehab facilities of Austin with the most amenities tend to be costlier.
+On the other hand, Austin rehab centers with fewer services and amenities tend to have lower costs.

 There are mainly three types of rehab facilities and they are:

 This is the most common drug rehab in Austin.
-It can be either be outpatient or inpatient.
-Even though the quality of medical detox Austin and treatment may be high in the drug rehab Austin co, the costs are considerably lower because the treatment centers in Austin have standard accommodations, settings, and less high-end amenities.
+It can either be outpatient or inpatient.
+Even though the quality of medical detox and treatment can be high, the costs tend to be lower because the treatment centers in Austin have standard accommodations, settings, and less high-end amenities.

-You can expect to find high-end amenities in these residential rehab centers in Austin.
+You can expect to find high-end amenities in these types of residential rehab centers in Austin.
 The structure of executive Austin drug rehab centers accommodates professionals with a busy schedule.
-Therefore, they can still work as they receive detox Austin and treatment.
+Therefore, they can still work as they receive detox and treatment.

-Established by the Alcoholics Anonymous founders, the program has 12 Steps that help individuals overcome their addiction problem.
+Established by the Alcoholics Anonymous founders, this kind of program has 12 steps that help individuals overcome their alcohol dependence.
 This treatment method has proved successful over the years.
-AA Austin support groups and NA meetings in Austin can help an addicted individual in recovery as long as the person strictly adheres to the Austin AA meeting schedule.
-Support groups for other types of addiction have adapted the steps to suit their specific needs.
+AA support groups and Narcotics Anonymous meetings can help an addicted individual in recovery.
+Support groups for other types of addictions have adapted the steps to suit their specific needs.

-The Faith in NA Austin heavily relies on spirituality.
-However, other non-religious people have still found the program extremely helpful.
-The AA meetings Austin program emphasizes the need for participants to acknowledge God’s presence (or that of a higher power) and to depend on Him.
-This gives room to different religious beliefs and interpretations.
+Many 12 steps heavily rely on spirituality.
+However, non-religious people have still found the program extremely helpful.
+AA emphasizes the need for participants to acknowledge God’s presence (or that of a higher power) and to depend on Him.
+The higher power aspect gives room to different religious beliefs and interpretations.

-Since the process of recovery is lifelong, there is no wrong approach to the program as the participants find different ways to make the 12 Steps in Alcoholics Anonymous Austin and narcotics anonymous Austin work for them.
-Actually, many people often revisit some of the steps or take more than one step at a time in the Austin AA meetings.
+Since the process of recovery is lifelong, there is no wrong approach to the program as the participants find different ways to make the 12 steps in AA and NA work for them.
+Many people often revisit some of the steps or take more than one step at a time.

-Depending on the level of addiction and the type of addiction, the doctors at the rehab facility may recommend detox in Austin before treatment begins.
+Depending on the level of addiction and the type of addiction, the doctors at a rehab facility may recommend detox before treatment begins.

-This program aims to heal an addict’s spirit, body, and mind in order to remove the desire to use drugs or alcohol.
-The patients in a drug rehab Austin are taught healthier ways of coping with stress and cravings.
+Holistic treatments aim to heal a person’s spirit, body, and mind in order to remove the desire to use drugs or alcohol.
+The patients in a drug or alcohol rehab are taught healthier ways of coping with stress and cravings.

-When one is diagnosed with a substance abuse problem and a mental health illness, they need dual diagnosis treatment in order to treat the co-occurring disorder simultaneously.
+When one is diagnosed with a substance abuse problem and a mental illness, that is a dual diagnosis.
+Treating both disorders at the same time tends to be more effective.

-Patients have regular meetings in rehabilitation facilities in Austin to discuss their addiction and share their experiences.
-Group therapy in the alcohol rehab Austin also entails sobriety education and is usually chaired by expert drug and alcohol counselors.
+Patients have regular meetings in rehabilitation facilities to discuss their addiction and share their experiences.
+Group therapy also entails sobriety education and is usually chaired by expert drug and alcohol counselors.

 SMART Recovery Meetings in Austin

-The initials SMART stand for Self-Management and Recovery Training.
-This program teaches those addicted how to manage their thoughts and emotions and how to become productive in society.
+SMART (self-management and recovery training) Recovery teaches those who are addicted how to manage their thoughts and emotions and how to become productive in society.

 CBT (Cognitive Behavioral Therapy)